nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

-Duke will acknowledge, delete the unmarked task and display the updated number of tasks
+Nova will acknowledge, delete the unmarked task and display the updated number of tasks

 ```
 Noted.
 I have deleted this task